Hermitage Schools Plant Science Competition

 Entries in our competition are also eligible for entry in state or territory Science Teachers Association Science Contests (for Queenslanders, the STAQ Science Contest) and the national BHP Foundation Science & Engineering Awards.

-This year, we are again joining forces with QuestaGame to provide students with further opportunities to engage in real-world science.
-Through QuestaGame’s outdoor mobile gaming app, student’s insect, weed, plant disease and animal pest sightings will be shared with CSIRO’s Atlas of Living Australia and the Global Biodiversity Information Facility – the world’s premier collection of biodiversity records.
-Student's involvement will also help researchers understand how we can better manage and protect biodiversity in a changing world.
+This year, we again join forces with QuestaGame to provide students with further opportunities to engage in real-world science.
+Through QuestaGame’s outdoor mobile gaming app, students' insect, weed, plant disease and animal pest sightings are shared with CSIRO’s Atlas of Living Australia and the Global Biodiversity Information Facility – the world’s premier collection of biodiversity records.
+Student involvement also helps researchers understand how we can better manage and protect biodiversity in a changing world.
 This is citizen science at its best!

-Learn more about the current Hermitage research station's schools plant science competition.
+Learn more about the current 2021 Hermitage Research Facility's schools plant science competition.

-Learn more about how to enter the Hermitage research station's schools plant science competition.
+The 2021 competition is now closed Learn more about how to enter the Hermitage Research Facility's schools plant science competition next year.

-Learn more about the background of Hermitage research station's schools plant science competition.
+Learn more about the background of Hermitage Research Facility's schools plant science competition.

-Pest Invaders is an outdoor mobile gaming app sharing pest sightings with CSIRO’s Atlas of Living Australia and the Global Biodiversity Information Facility.
+Learn more about Pest Invaders, an outdoor mobile gaming app.
+It shares pest sightings with CSIRO’s Atlas of Living Australia and the Global Biodiversity Information.

 The Queensland Science Contest is an opportunity for Queensland students from Prep to Grade 12 to have their scientific work judged for awards and prizes.